Millisecond Cadence Radio Frequency Interference Filters: Filter Effects

-This equation shows that the Anderson-Darling test is weighted toward the tails of the distribution.
-Our test these tails will be high and low S/N pulses.
+with $F_1$ and $F_2$ being a cumulative distribution functions and $\sup$ being the supremum function; shows that the Anderson-Darling test is weighted toward the tails of the distribution.
+In our test, these tails will be high and low S/N pulses.
 This gives us an explanation why the KS and AD statistics diverge when applying the MAD filter.
 The MAD filter stabilized the noise level and separates low S/N candidates from the noise, this improves the KS statistic, which is equally weighted among all the pulses.
 This filter will clip bright pulses, reducing the returned fidelity of the S/N high tail and increasing the AD static.
 Which filter is most useful partially depends on the characteristics of the pulses of interest.
-We see that the outlier filters do a good job of increasing the occupancy, that is the percent of pulse windows that have a S/N above six.
-However in in this test, the composite filter is too aggressive.
-The \% flagged tells us the amount of data that is flagged in each domain, the composite \% flagged is the sum of the percent flagged of reach filter.
+We see that the outlier filters do a good job of increasing the occupancy, that is, the percent of pulse windows that have a S/N above six.
+However, in in this test, the Composite filter is too aggressive, which is indicated by the increased KS and AD distance.
+This indicates the Composite filter is useful to finding pulses, but care must be given when deriving pulse statistics.
+We should investigate other ways to remove RFI, such as machine learning and Cyclostationary methods, to remove RFI while preserving more of the pulse for this task.
+We can further investigate the the pulse characteristics change by fitting burst bursts with burstfit \citep{burstfit} and reinject with \textsc{will}, filter and re-extract with \textsc{burstfit}.
+This will be an involved process that we will leave for future work.
+The \% flagged tells us the amount of data that is flagged in each domain, the Composite \% flagged is the sum of the percent flagged of reach filter.
 The high cadence filters can make significant improvements to the recovered pulse characteristics while flagging only a small amount of of the data.